soferreira/ADT-query-relationship-properties/README.md

-# ADT Explorer - Query the Properties of a Relationship
+# ADT - Query the Properties of a Relationship

 This sample demonstrates how to query a specific property of a relationship.